Caffeine and ergotamine (oral/rectal)

 Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

+Caffeine and ergotamine may cause serious side effects.
 Stop using caffeine and ergotamine and call your doctor at once if you have:

 severe pain in your stomach or back;

 bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds;

 cramps in your hips or legs, leg pain or swelling;